foo290/Django-Verify-Email/README.md

 <b>Success :</b>

-Two variables are passed in context dict of "VERIFICATION_SUCCESS_TEMPLATE" :
+Two variables are passed in context dictionary of "VERIFICATION_SUCCESS_TEMPLATE" :

 * ```{{mgs}}``` : Which contains the message to be displayed on successful verification.
 * ```{{link}}``` : Which contains redirect link to login page.